 Fussie Cat makes use of legume ingredients in its dry food recipes, such as Peas and Chickpeas.
 These legume ingredients are extremely common in the industry due to their low cost and favorable nutrition.

-Pea Flour is a vegetable by-product and is not considered a positive addition to a cat food recipe.
+Pea Flour is a vegetable by-product found in some Fussie Cat Recipes and is not considered by most to be a positive addition to a cat food recipe.
 It is an incredibly dense source of carbohydrates as it has had the bulk of its protein and fiber removed.

-Some Fussie Cat recipes include a small portion of Pumpkin.
-Many pet owners supplement their pet’s diet with Pumpkin thanks to digestive properties.
+Some of Fussie Cat’s recipes include a small portion of Pumpkin as a minor ingredient.
+Many pet owners supplement their pet’s diet with Pumpkin, thanks to beneficial digestive properties.

-However, pumpkin doesn’t just provide fiber but also contains carbohydrates and some beneficial vitamins and minerals such as Beta Carotene.
+However, many fail to mention that Pumpkin doesn’t just provide fiber but also contains carbohydrates and some beneficial vitamins and minerals such as Beta Carotene.

-Carrageenan & Guar Gum are both used in Fussie Cat’s wet cat food recipes.
-They act as binding agents, which means they hold the food together and keep its texture consistent.
-Outside of this trait, they provide little to no nutrition to a recipe
+Carrageenan & Guar Gum are both found in Fussie Cat’s wet cat food recipes in very minor quantities.
+These ingredients act as binding agents, which means they hold the ingredients of the food together and keep its texture consistent.

-If you’d like to learn more about Carrageenan and how it is made, check out Carrageenan In Dog Food.
+If you’d like to learn more about Carrageenan and how it is made, check out our article Carrageenan In Dog Food.

 Fussie Cat Animal Testing

-Fussie Cat provides some information on their stance on animal testing on their website.
+Fussie Cat provides some information on their stance on animal testing on their website, which is quite unusual.